 Please note that we also have a separate Non-Discrimination Policy.

 The Federal Family Educational Rights and Privacy Act of 1974 gives each enrolled student at Tufts access to his or her educational records, the right to amend those records where they are inaccurate or misleading, and the right to control their distribution to others.
 A detailed description of your rights under the act, the location of all records pertaining to you, and the procedures for requesting access and invoking your right to control access are contained in the Fletcher Student Handbook, under the Family Education Rights and Privacy Act section.
 This Handbook is distributed to all students at registration.

-Accreditation by the New England Association is not partial but applies to the institution as a whole.
-As such, it is not a guarantee of the quality of every course or program offered, or the competence of individual graduates.
+Accreditation by the Commission is not partial but applies to the institution as a whole.
+As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.